What is spam? What is a cold email? And when is your email against the law?

 3. No Misleading Subject Lines

-All marketers could get great open rates if they titled an email “URGENT: News about your mother’s health”—except disgraceful tactics like this violate the CAN-SPAM Act. .
+All marketers could get great open rates if they used spam subject lines and email titles like, “URGENT: News about your mother’s health”—except disgraceful tactics like this violate the CAN-SPAM Act.

 You can still be clever, however.
 Some of the best subject lines are intentionally brief without being misleading.
 You might try: